 Investigation of Optimal Processing Conditions

 To investigate the optimal processing conditions, a combinatorial setup was chosen in which on a large substrate two parameters were varied simultaneously.
 The resulting sample consists of the four rows of polymer gratings with different pitches (5, 10, 20, and 40 microns).
 Each row consists of 11 areas that were prepared at different conditions (e.g. light intensity or a temperature gradient during development) (Fig.3, right).
 The total size of the sample is 25x102 mm.
 Automatic SPM analysis allows us to determine the proper conditions of the sample preparation, for instance, at which the maximum aspect ratio of the polymer grating is achieved.
-Fig.4 demonstrates the dependence of a grating height on light intensity (for the sample obtained by using intensity gradient mask).
-The sample consists of 44 areas: 4 pitches and 11 values of energy dose have been used for formation of polymer grating.
+Fig.4 demonstrates the dependence of a grating height on light intensity (for the sample obtained by using an intensity gradient mask).
+The sample consists of 44 areas: 4 pitches and 11 values of energy dose have been used for the formation of polymer grating.
 Automatic measurements have been executed in tapping mode.
-The results of investigation are 4 dependences for each grating period that show changes of height with increasing energy dose.
+The results of the investigation are 4 dependencies for each grating period that show changes of height with increasing energy dose.
 This information allows the determination of the optimal preparation conditions for the sample.

 Figure 4.
 Results of automatic measurements of the library of samples.
 Dependence of height of the polymer grating on light intensity (energy dose) for 4 pitches of grating: 5, 10, 20, and 40 microns.